headless-start/Data_Augmentation_Image/README.md

-# Image Augmentation & MNIST Classification with TensorFlow
+# Image Augmentation with TensorFlow

 ## 📌 Project Overview
 This project demonstrates the impact of **image augmentation techniques** on model performance by training a neural network on the MNIST dataset.
 Key comparisons include model accuracy and generalization with/without augmentation.